 According to a Wall Street Journal study, the top Internet sites install millions of data-laden cookies and personal tracking beacons onto personal computers.
 Search for information on “depression” for your great aunt and search engines may categorize you with emotional problems.
 Why?
 So it can sell that data to health-sites that will then target you with ads for antidepressants.

 Airlines were among the first to collect, use, and sell your private information.
 In 1998 The Washington Post reported “The airline frequent-flier plan, an early example of this, has been around in electronic form for more than a decade.
-But data collection and matching are now done on a scale that lets companies – from groceries to hotels to all manner of firms on the World Wide Web – try to anticipate what some customers want before they ask for it."
+But data collection and matching are now done on a scale that lets companies – from groceries to hotels to all manner of firms on the World Wide Web – "anticipate what customers want before they ask for it."

 While government agencies usually require a search warrant, that Constitutional protection is evaporating even as you read this.
-Explore the links below for more on data mining, your rights, and what NOT do if you are ever presented with a Search Warrant to search your home or premises.
+Instant Information on ii Protecting Your Privacy.
+Explore the links below for more on data mining, your Constitutional Rights, and what NOT do if you are ever presented with a Search Warrant to search your home, kennel building, or premises.

 just enter your email address and it's done!
 The NetPlaces Network never sells emails.